fhirschmann/penchy/docs/job.rst

   j = JVM('java', '-verbose:gc -Xmx800m -Xms42m')

-JVMs may contain pre- and post-hooks, which are executed before and after they are run, respectively.
+JVMs may contain hooks, which are executed before and after they are run.
+Please consult the section on :ref:`using hooks <using-hooks>`.

 .. _sec-workloads: